Are you thinking of doing a Florence to Venice day trip?

 - Italbus: with only three buses leaving every day (3.15am, 11.35am and 3.55pm) from Villa Costanza.
 It can take between 3 hours and 35 minutes to 4 hours and a half, depending on the bus you choose.
 The buses stop at Venice Mestre and Venice Tronchetto.

-- MarinoBus: the most expensive option that leave once a day at 2.10am to arrive in Mestre, near the railway station at 6am.
+- MarinoBus: the most expensive option that leaves once a day at 2.10am to arrive in Mestre, near the station at 6am.
 The buses leave from Villa Costanza.

 Getting from Florence to Venice